Belarus cuts cooperation on migration with EU over sanctions

 Belarus' authoritarian president, Alexander Lukashenko, has denounced the EU sanctions as part of a “hybrid war” waged by the West against Belarus.

 On Monday, the Foreign Ministry said that Belarus would move to suspend a readmission agreement with the EU that is intended to stem illegal migration.
-The announcement follows Lukashenko’s warning that his country will no longer try to stem a flow of illegal migrants to the European Union.
+The announcement follows Lukashenko’s warning that his country will no longer try to stem a flow of illegal migrants from other countries to the European Union.

 “We note with deep regret that the forced suspension of the agreement will have a negative impact on cooperation with the EU in the field of combating illegal migration and organized crime,” the Foreign Ministry said.